Many people still have little understanding of what the "Trump-Russia" scandal is about.

 In July, one of Trump's named foreign policy advisers -- a man named Carter Page, whom the FBI was already monitoring due to his previous contacts with Russian intelligence -- traveled to Moscow and gave a very pro-Russian foreign policy speech.
 The FBI had obtained a warrant targeting Carter Page on the grounds that it had probable cause to believe Page was acting as an agent of a foreign power.

 In August we learned that Trump's campaign manager Paul Manafort's name appeared in a secret ledger for a pro-Putin political party in Ukraine with $12.7 million next to it.
 That revelation led to his resignation.
 Later we learned that Manafort had been employed by a Russian oligarch starting in 2004 and continuing through 2015 "doing work that often dovetailed with Russian political interests not only in Ukraine, but also in Georgia and Montenegro."
+He offered his former employer private briefings on the status of the campaign, through a a Russian intermediary suspected of ties with Russian military intelligence, and sought approval from the oligarch of his work for Trump.
 U.S. intelligence reportedly intercepted Russian agents bragging about their close relationship with Manafort.
+They likewise intercepted conversations between Manafort and Russian individuals, having obtained a FISA warrant against him in an investigation that dates back to 2014, and resumed after Manafort left Trump's campaign.

 In August, Manafort seemed to quote Russian propaganda about a supposed "attack" on the Incirlik NATO base an attack which never happened.
 In October, Trump also seemed to quote Russian propaganda, in referring to "Sidney Blumenthal" as the author of some commentary on Benghazi which was actually written by someone else.